- Monday, March 5th, 2018 -

 Food is one of the very few bright spots in his life, even if he doesn't have that much of an appetite anymore, so he savours everything, delighting in how the salty tang of the frosting complements the sweet chocolate of the cupcake itself.
 This has always been one of his favourite flavour combinations, peanut butter and chocolate.

 Stiles takes another bite and gets frosting on the tip of his nose, but he doesn't wipe it off until he has chewed and swallowed the last of it.
 Then he stares disappointedly at the few dark-brown crumbs that are stuck to the inside of the case.
-Now that it's gone, he is thrust back into the despondency he lives in 24/7.
+Now that it's gone, he is thrust back into the despondency in which he lives 24/7.

 He screws up the case and throws it and the birthday candle into the dustbin before leaving the kitchen.